Exxon shareholders soundly reject splitting CEO/chairman roles

 Other shareholder proposals that failed included calls for the company to increase its reporting of lobbying, political contributions and petrochemical risks, and to make it easier for shareholders to call special meetings.

-Top Exxon holders’ Vanguard Group, BlackRock Inc and State Street Corp declined to comment on their votes.
-The three combined own about 20% of Exxon shares.
+Top Exxon holders’ Vanguard Group and State Street Corp declined to comment on their votes.
+With BlackRock, the three combined own about 20% of Exxon shares.

-BlackRock this year signed on to the Climate Action 100+ investor group seeking carbon emissions curbs.

-Reporting by Jennifer Hiller in Houston; Editing by Bernadette Baum and Marguerita Choy
+Reporting by Jennifer Hiller in Houston; Editing by Bernadette Baum, Marguerita Choy and Tom Brown